vitaliyshvarz/jest-coverage-guard/README.md

 # Jest Coverage Guard

-## Check code coverage only on changed and/or commited files.
+### Check code coverage only files you change

+#### Perfect Use case: **Enforce code coverage for legacy uncovered code**
+---

 > Coverage quality guard will fail your tests if coverage in changed files is below defined threshold.
 >  - Works in GitHub Actions and GitLab Pipelines
->  - process.env.CI == 'true': checks committed files on current branch
+>  - In CI environment checks files found in commits containing `featureNameRegExp` in message
->  - process.env.CI == 'false': checks changed files + commited files on current branch
+>  - Locally checks changed files and commited files on current branch

 <p align="center">
   Example result for uncommited Files (process.env.CI == 'false')